Ten de Shōwaru Cupid: Demons

-Maria (聖 まりあ)'s lover in the demon world.
-He's a handsome man with an unyielding calm expression, claiming to be "evil itself."
-Even the courageous Tatsuzo (竜蔵) shudders, saying, "This is the first time I've been so scared; he's an incredible villain."
-His abilities are also extremely high; he can completely obliterate a middle-ranking demon like Levi (レヴィ) and erase others' memories.
-He appears in the human world to take Maria (聖 まりあ) back.
+Maria's lover in the demon world.
+He's a handsome man with an unyielding calm expression, claiming to be "evil itself".
+Even the courageous Tatsuzo shudders, saying, "This is the first time I've been so scared; he's an incredible villain."
+His abilities are also extremely high; he can completely obliterate a middle-ranking demon like Levi and erase others' memories.
+He appears in the human world to take Maria back.

-However, Maria (聖 まりあ) had already been too influenced by the human world, having acquired emotions that demons shouldn't possess, which made her unable to return to the demon world.
+However, Maria had already been too influenced by the human world, having acquired emotions that demons shouldn't possess, which made her unable to return to the demon world.

-Jiva (ジヴァ) uses his power to transform Maria (聖 まりあ) into a complete human, ultimately becoming the "crooked cupid" (as Levi (レヴィ) calls them) for the two.
+Jiva uses his power to transform Maria into a complete human, ultimately becoming the "crooked cupid" (as Levi calls them) for the two.

-He genuinely loved Maria (聖 まりあ), and according to the special chapter "The Wicked Cupid After That," he apparently embarked on a journey due to heartbreak and is now missing.
+He genuinely loved Maria, and according to the special chapter "The Wicked Cupid After That", he apparently embarked on a journey due to heartbreak and is now missing.

-Spells

-Demons can use magic points (MP) to trigger various phenomena.
-Some have known names, while others are more like psychic abilities.
-The known ones are listed below.